daos-stack/daos/utils/docker/vcluster/README.md

     which was provided when the images have been built, shall be defined in the Docker Compose environment file `utils/docker/vcluster/.env`.

-As with the docker command, the system shall be formated, pools created, etc..
+As with the docker command, the system shall be formatted, pools created, etc..

 ### Managing Virtual Docker cluster with daos-cm.sh